Support Schemes

 It is disappointing when there is a loss by our investment entities, as in the case of Temasek’s investment in FTX.
 Even more so, because the loss arose from what turned out to be a very badly managed company and from possible fraud and mishandling of customer funds.
 The fact that other leading global institutional investors, like BlackRock and Sequoia Capital, also invested in FTX does not mitigate this.

 What happened with FTX, therefore, has not only caused a financial loss to Temasek, but also reputational damage.
 Temasek recognises this and has issued a comprehensive statement to explain its due diligence process and the circumstances leading to its investment in FTX.
-Temasek has also initiated an internal review by an independent team to study and improve its processes, and to draw lessons for the future.
+Temasek has also initiated an internal review by an independent team to study and improve its processes and to draw lessons for the future.

+I am confident that the Temasek board and management team will learn and improve from this experience.
 At the same time, we should see this FTX loss in the broader context of Temasek’s performance in early-stage investments.
-After writing-off the FTX investment, Temasek’s early-stage portfolio, as at March this year, has generated an internal rate of return in the mid-teens over the last decade – better than industry averages.
+After writing off the FTX investment, Temasek’s early-stage portfolio, as of March this year, has generated an internal rate of return in the mid-teens over the last decade, better than industry averages.

 The FTX loss will also not impact the Net Investment Returns Contribution (NIRC), as the NIRC is tied to the overall expected long-term returns of our investment entities and not to individual investments.